 An equal mix of meat and veg combination spoke of it being a complete meal.
 With the pastry crunchiness, meat texture, soft veg and gravy it was good.
 Had the right taste and texture.

 Unlike other snacks where raw washed salad is placed on cooked meat or just meat in heavy gravy or sauce.
 The pasty was different.
-I found it balanced.
+I found it balanced. and I suspect it’s the balance, meat and veg, wrapped in baked dough that draws me to it.

 The family however prefers meat pies with me being the exception.
 They and I wondered why.